jcolag/VerdigrisGenes/README.md

  - [X] Write an interpreter for the language.

+ - [ ] Generalize input and output sets for more thorough evaluation.

  - [ ] Increase the scope/context sensitivity of code generation, in particular loop bodies changing loop conditions.
 Obviously, we can't evaluate the fitness of infinite loops.

- - [ ] In cases where infinite loops can't be avoided, a maximum number of instructions or iterations might be worth instituting.
+ - [X] In cases where infinite loops can't be avoided, a maximum number of instructions or iterations might be worth instituting.

  - [ ] "Pretty-print" the output programs.

  - [X] Build a test harness that can take input-output pairs to determine a fitness value.

- - [ ] Determine a reproductive model for the programs.
+ - [X] Determine a reproductive model for the programs.
 Single- or double-stranded?
 Inherit by strand or by gene?
 If double-stranded, a dominance model is necessary.
+(The resulting model might be a bit too "out there," so this may not be permanent.)

  - [ ] Build a mutation model that fits everything else.